Search the Entire SiteSearch

 Lawrence Woocher is research director for the Simon-Skjodt Center for the Prevention of Genocide.
 He has published widely on early warning, conflict prevention, and the prevention of genocide and mass atrocities.
 He previously served as senior atrocity prevention fellow with the United States Agency for International Development, research director for the Political Instability Task Force at Science Applications International Corporation, senior program officer at the United States Institute of Peace (USIP), and a consultant to the Special Adviser to the UN Secretary-General on the Prevention of Genocide.
 He is a lecturer at the Elliott School of International Affairs at George Washington University and a graduate of Brown and Harvard Universities.

-Mollie Zapata is a research associate for the Simon-Skjodt Center for the Prevention of Genocide, where she is responsible for conducting quantitative and qualitative research on a wide range of issues related to genocide prevention, with a primary focus on the Center’s Early Warning Project.
+Mollie Zapata is a research manager for the Simon-Skjodt Center for the Prevention of Genocide, where she is responsible for conducting quantitative and qualitative research on a wide range of issues related to genocide prevention, with a primary focus on the Center’s Early Warning Project.
 Previously Mollie had been working in natural language processing analytics at Protagonist, an international affairs consulting firm, for various government and foundation clients.
 Her other work experience includes the US Institute for Peace, the Institute for Inclusive Security, the Enough Project, and the National Geographic Society.
 Mollie holds an MA from The Fletcher School at Tufts University and a BA in international affairs from Boston University.

 Benjamin Valentino’s research interests include the causes and consequences of ethnic conflict and mass violence, and American foreign and security policies.
 His book, Final Solutions: Mass Killing and Genocide in the 20th Century, received the Edgar S. Furniss Book Award for making an exceptional contribution to the study of national and international security.
 Dr. Valentino serves as a consultant to several US government agencies involved in providing early warning of genocide and other forms of political instability.
 He is currently the co-chair of the Tobin Project National Security Working Group, a nonpartisan advisory group designed to bring together academics and policy makers to develop new ideas on major American policy issues.